Pedro de Gamboa

 In 1545 he commanded a company of Spanish soldiers for the Earl of Hertford.
 Eustace Chapuys describes him as a Maestre de Campo, a Colonel, and places him at the battle of Ancrum.
 In June 1545 Gamboa came to the Earl of Hertford to discuss a quarrel between two of his men.
-One had punched the other in the face, apparently unforgiveable dishonour amongst Spanish people.
+One had punched the other in the face, apparently unforgivable dishonour amongst Spanish people.
 They wanted to "campe", to fight a duel.
 Hertford said he would proclaim fighting, or accusations of lying amongst the Spaniards that might lead to duels, to be hanging offences.

+By April 1547, Gamboa received a pension of £250 from the English exchequer.
 Gamboa fought at the battle of Pinkie, leading a troop of cavalry with firearms.
 Gamboa and 70 of his men joined an attack on Dalkeith Castle on 3 June 1548 in attempt to capture George Douglas of Pittendreich.